Benjamin Péret: Biography

 During World War I, Péret enlisted in the French army's Cuirassiers, to avoid being jailed for defacing a local statue with paint.
 He saw action in the Balkans, before being deployed to Salonica, Greece.

-During a routine movement of his unit via train, he discovered a copy of the magazine Sic, sitting upon a bench on the station platform, which contained poetry by Apollinaire – sparking his love for poetry.
+During a routine movement of his unit via train, he discovered a copy of Pierre Albert-Birot's avant-garde magazine SIC: Sons Idées Couleurs, Formes, founded in January 1916, sitting upon a bench on the station platform.
+It contained poetry by Apollinaire and sparked Péret's love for experimental poetry.
+SIC was the second Parisian magazine, after Nord-Sud, to distribute the texts of the Zürich Dadaists, namely those of Tristan Tzara.
+At the end of its publication in December 1919, SIC had published 53 issues.

 Towards the end of the war, still in Greece, he suffered from an attack of dysentery which led to his repatriation and deployment in Lorraine for the remainder of the war.
 After the end of the war he joined the Dada movement and soon after, in 1921, he published Le Passager du transtlantique – his first book of poetry before he abandoned the Dada movement to follow André Breton and the emerging Surrealist movement, working alongside and influencing the Mexican writer Octavio Paz.

 In the fall of 1924 he was the co-editor of the journal La Révolution surréaliste, becoming chief editor in 1925.
 And in 1928, before emigrating to Brazil in 1929 with his wife Elsie Houston, he published Le Grand Jeu.
 Two years later in 1931, a mere few months after the birth of his first son, Geyser, whilst living in Rio de Janeiro, he was arrested and expelled from Brazil on grounds of being a "Communist Agitator" – having formed, with his brother-in-law Mario Pedrosa, the Brazilian Communist League which was based upon the ideas of Trotsky.